Yusuf Najmuddin I: Family

-He hailed from a large family, comprising seven brothers and one sister named Fatema Baisaheb.
-His father's name was Sulaiman while his mother's name was Noor Bibisaheba.
+He hailed from a large family, comprising seven brothers and one sister named Fatema Baisaheba.
+His father's name was Sulayman while his mother's name was Noor Bibisaheba.

 Life

-Yusuf Najmuddin's native city was Sidhpur, Gujarat, India.
+Syedna Yusuf Najmuddin's native city was Sidhpur, Gujarat, India.
 He was one of many bright students who went to Yemen, to study Islamic education.
-The 23rd Da'i, Muhammad Izzudin, personally began to educate him.
+At first, Syedna Yusuf studied from Syedi Hasan bin Nooh.
+His sharp intellect and curiosity soon caught the attention of the 23rd Da'i, Syedna Mohammad Ezzuddin, who then personally began to educate him, tutoring him every alternate day.
 When his learning was complete, Syedna Yusuf returned to India.
-In the year 1536, Muhammad Izzudin gave his nass to Yusuf Najmuddin when he was in Sidhpur.
-For five years he stayed at Sidhpur, built a mosque and twenty-four shops for the community to establish.
+In the year 1536, Syedna Ezzuddin performed nass upon Syedna Yusuf Najmuddin when he was in Sidhpur.
+For five years he stayed at Sidhpur, where he built a mosque whose minarets are present even today.
+In Sidhpur, a dispute arose between his followers and other locals, resulting in a trade boycott against the former.
+To counter this, Syedna Yusuf instructed his followers to set up their own marketplace.
+Twenty-four shops were established, and a well was dug specifically for his followers, who were barred from using the local well.

-After this, he decided to travel to Yemen, where enemies had captured many fortresses belonging to the Dawah in the era of Arwain Pasha, who was the governor of the region under Ottoman Turks.
-Syedna Yusuf recaptured most of the forts that belonged to previous dais.
-Books and other theological and literary works of the era of previous Dais were transferred to India.
+After this, he decided to travel to Yemen, where enemies had captured many fortresses belonging to the Da'wah in the era of Arwain Pasha, who was the governor of the region under Ottoman Turks.
+Syedna Yusuf recaptured most of the forts that belonged to previous Du'āt.
+Books and other theological and literary works of the era of previous Du'āt were transferred to India.

 Burial

 His tenure as da'i was for 28 years, 9 months and 23 days.
-His grave is located at Taiba in Yemen.
+His grave is located at Taibah in Yemen.
 It was identified by 52nd Dai Syedna Mohammed Burhanuddin during his first visit to Yemen in 1961.